top of page

 Close up image of microwelded corners on a stainless steel Rachiele custom sink

 Most people focus on what they can see.
-Finish, accessories, branding.
+Finish, accessories, and branding.

 But the real difference between a premium sink and an “expensive looking” sink is build quality, especially in the corners.